glhaynes/Blackbox/README.md

 More of the above components may be separated into their own Swift packages in the future.
 If you have suggestions for what would be particularly useful, please let me know.

+## Privacy and Data Collection
+Blackbox does not make any network calls; no personal data is recorded or sent by the app.

 ## Acknowledgements
 This project relies heavily on some fantastic resources, most prominently those below.
 I’m grateful for their work.